Indefinite Sturm-Liouville operators in polar form: Sturm-Liouville operator with indefinite weight

 \subsection{Asymptotic properties of $m$-functions}

-V.A.~Mar\v{c}enko~\cite{Mar52}, I.S.~Kac, M.G.~Krein \cite{Kac73,KaKr74B} and Y.~Kasahara~\cite{Kas75} showed that the asymptotic behaviour of the Weyl function $m$ along the imaginary axes at $+\infty$ is closely related to the behaviour of the coefficients of the differential expression at $0$.
+V.A.~Mar\v{c}enko~\cite{Mar52} (for Sturm-Liouville operator $-\frac{d^2}{dx^2}+q$), and I.S.~Kac \cite{Kac73} and Y.~Kasahara~\cite{Kas75} (for weighted Sturm-Liuoville operator) showed that the asymptotic behaviour of the Weyl function $m$ along the imaginary axes at $+\infty$ is closely related to the behaviour of the coefficients of the differential expression at $0$.
 In this section we present some results in this direction from~\cite{Ben87,Ben89} and their recent developments in~\cite{Kost13}.